 - Use video content to increase organic website traffic

-Improving your social media presence to better connect with your community and patients is a no brainer these days.
-You should never miss an opportunity to promote your practice and educate your patients for free and social media does just that.
+Improving your social media presence to better connect with your community and patients is a no-brainer these days.
+You should never miss an opportunity to promote your practice and educate your patients for free.
+Social media platforms allow you to do just that.

-Plus, patients want to be able to trust their physicians and improving contact through social media is one of the best ways to make that happen.
-In fact, 90% of respondents aged 18 to 24 in a recent Search Engine Watch survey said they would trust medical information shared on their social media network.
+Plus, patients want to be able to trust their physicians, and improving contact through social media posts is one of the best ways to make that happen.
+Social media is an amazing marketing idea for doctors because it allows them to form an approachable image for potential patients.

 Psychiatrist Jessi Gold is the perfect example.
-She’s been able to amass 19,000 followers on Twitter using her platform to dish out mental health advice, advocate for mental health best practices, and even discuss her personal opinions.
+She’s been able to amass 36.3K followers on Twitter using her platform to dish out mental health advice, advocate for mental health best practices, and even discuss her personal opinions.
 This makes her more relatable to potential patients and places her as an authoritative thought leader in the field of mental health.

 Having a presence like this has made Dr. Gold incredibly successful because it provides a consistent pipeline of new patients.
-Out of nearly 20,000 followers, you are bound to capture a few new patients through this healthcare marketing idea.
-If that’s the case, imagine what having over 300,000 Twitter followers can do.
+Out of over 36,000 followers, you are bound to capture a few new patients through this healthcare marketing idea.
+If that’s the case, imagine what having over 350,000 Twitter followers can do.

 Dr. Gunter still practices and her social media is the ultimate inbound marketing technique.
 This outlier example might not be possible for every doctor, but even building a small social media presence can help attract more patients, build trust, and humanize your practice.

 We aren’t talking about a sales piece here.
-Rather, these articles are meant to be informative pieces that position your practice as a top industry authority.
+Rather, these articles are meant to be informative articles that position your practice as a top industry authority.

 The exposure from articles like these is great for business, and beyond that, it will help your practice secure a few valuable white hat backlinks.